alphagov/inside-government-admin-guide/creating-documents/add-links.md

 ### Add internal links to GOV.UK pages

+Put the text you want to click in \[square brackets\] and the internal URL in curved brackets, with no space between them.

 Use the Publisher URL (of the form https://whitehall-admin.production.alphagov.co.uk/government/admin/publications/221540) when linking to any document made by the ‘create new document’ button (publications, consultations, speeches etc).
 Note that you should delete the first part of the URL and use the relative path: /government/admin/publications/221540.

 #### Exception to this rule (important)